csmir/CSF.NET/docs/Quick-Guide.md

 With this input, we can create the most important component to running a command: The context.
 Execution accepts `ICommandContext` and will use that to parse and run the command.
-For regular string commands, `CommandContext` is predefined by CSF for you to use.
+For regular console commands, `CommandContext` is predefined by CSF for you to use.

 ### Running the Command

-With the context defined, it is time t`o run the command.
+With the context defined, it is time to run the command.
 By calling `TryExecute` in the `while` loop, CSF will read your command input and try to find the most appropriate command to run.
-In our case, it is an exact match to our `helloworld` command, so it will succeed the search and run it.
+In our case, it is an exact match to our `helloworld` command, so querying this after starting the program will succeed the search and run it.

 ```cs
     ...
     framework.TryExecute(context, input);
     ...
 ```

-The final step is to handle the result of the command.
-If the command failed in any way, the `ICommandResult` returned by the execution will cover where it went wrong and contain the exception that occurred.
-Here, it is simplest to see if it failed, and then throw the exception if it did.

 ## Summary